JUMP TO A TOPIC

 Interest in Developing New Approaches to Treatment

-Dr. Khalil has interest in developing new surgical approaches to mesothelioma.
+Dr. Khalil works to develop new surgical approaches to mesothelioma.
 Epithelioid mesothelioma cell type is traditionally believed to be a better fit for aggressive surgery like P/D or EPP, but in the appropriate setting, Dr. Khalil considers surgery in patients with sarcomatoid and biphasic mesothelioma as well.

 Another option is using robotics.
 He’s a certified console surgeon with robotics and hopes to expand the use of this tactic within the Brigham and Women’s Hospital thoracic surgery department.